ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

       │
       └── prox-lab-02
             └── dc-lab-02
-                (Planned)
 ```

-The initial deployment consists of `dc-lab-01` running as a virtual machine on `prox-lab-01`.

-A second domain controller, `dc-lab-02`, is planned for `prox-lab-02` to provide directory and DNS redundancy and reduce dependency on a single virtualization host.
+The environment uses two domain controllers distributed across separate Proxmox hosts.
+This provides directory, DNS, and DHCP redundancy while reducing dependency on a single virtual machine or virtualization host.

 For additional information about the virtualization platform, architecture, and resource strategy, see the [Proxmox Virtualization Lab](../proxmox-virtualization-lab/).